Criteria and conditions

 If the unaccompanied child’s family has been traced, the case officer analyses the possibility and the conditions for carrying out family reunification and issues a reasoned decision in this respect.[14]The decision provided may be challenged under the same conditions as a decision delivered by IGI-DAI in the Regular Procedure.[15]

-In Rădăuţi, the reunification procedure is triggered by the NGOs.
-In 2021, there were three applications made by unaccompanied minors.
+In Rădăuţi, the reunification procedure is triggered by NGOs.
+In 2022, there were six applications made by unaccompanied minors, according to the director.

-In Şomcuta Mare the procedure is initiated by the unaccompanied minors, with the assistance of the legal representative, according to LADO/ASSOC.[19]
+In Şomcuta Mare in 2021 the procedure was initiated by the unaccompanied minors, with the assistance of the legal representative,[18] while in 2022 the procedure was initiated by the legal representative, according to LADO/ASSOC.[19]
+According to the director of the centre no applications were made by unaccompanied children.

 In Bucharest the family reunification procedure in case of unaccompanied children is triggered by IGI-DAI, according to IOM Romania.[20]
 Conversely, the director of Vasile Stolnicu reported that the procedure is triggered by the legal representative and the application is drafted with the support of NGOs.

-Timisoara: the director of the centre reported that in 2021 there may have been a single unaccompanied minor and the request was filled by the legal representative.
+Timișoara: the director of the centre reported that in 2022 there was a single unaccompanied minor and the request was filled by the legal representative.

 Time limits and duration